a-schild/nextcloud-java-api/README.md

 # Currently implemented features
 - Management of groups
 - Folder management (Without access control)
+- List shares and create new file shares (No way to delete/update shares atm.)
 - Tested agains nextCloud 11.0.2 server version, but should also work with older nextCloud and ownCloud systems

 # Usage